-Since Speedify 9.6, we introduced a new, experimental bonding mode: Streaming Mode.
-Streaming Mode is the best option for those who live stream, use VoIP to make calls, or who use conference or video call apps like Zoom, Google Meet, Slack Calls, WhatsApp, Skype or Microsoft Teams.
+Introduced in Speedify 9.6, Streaming Mode is the best option for those who live stream, use VoIP to make calls, or who use conference or video call apps like Zoom, Google Meet, Slack Calls, WhatsApp, Skype or Microsoft Teams.

 What is Streaming Mode?